openshift/runbooks/alerts/openshift-container-storage-operator/CephMonVersionMismatch.md

 ## Meaning

 There are different versions of Ceph Mon components running..
-Typically this alert triggers during an upgrade that is taking a long time.
+Typically this alert is triggered during an upgrade that is taking a long time.

 ## Impact